NY exhibit pays homage to documentary photographers

 "The subsequent generation of photographers was sort of apolitical," he said.
 "They were turned off to that idea of the documentary photograph as a political statement.
 And they were validated by the art world."

-The exhibit runs through March 25, 2012 and will then travel to the Columbus Museum of Art, the Contemporary Jewish Museum in San Francisco, and the Norton Museum of Art in West Palm Beach, Florida.
+The exhibit runs through March 25, 2012 and then will travel to other U.S. cities.

 (Editing by Patricia Reaney)